COVESA/ccs-components/statestorage/redisImpl/README.md

 Redis clients can connect over either a TCP socket or a Unix Domain socket.
 TCP is default.
 For performance and security reasons, this implementation will use the UDS alternative, which means that the redis.conf file must be updated.
 On Ubuntu this file is found at /etc/redis/redis.conf.
 To update the file, open it in an editor, and add the following rows.
-Preferrably close to the lines where it is described in the file, search for "unixsocket". unixsocket /var/tmp/vissv2/redisDB.sock unixsocketperm 777
+Preferrably close to the lines where it is described in the file, search for "unixsocket".<br>
+unixsocket /var/tmp/vissv2/redisDB.sock<br>
+unixsocketperm 777<br>

-Then comment the line
+Then comment the line<br>
-port 6379
+port 6379<br>
-and add the line
+and add the line<br>
-port 0
+port 0<br>
 for Redis to ignore the port number as it is not used in UDS.

 Save the file.